This city is offering you $10,000 to move there

 Tulsa is aiming to attract people by offering those who work remotely and entrepreneurs $10,000 to move there.
 If they agree to stay for at least one year, the workers will receive cash that includes rent subsidies and stipends.

-The initiative in Tulsa is the latest effort to convince people to move to smaller cities.
+The initiative in Tulsa is the latest effort to persuade people to move to smaller cities.
 The programs dangle thousands of dollars in perks and incentives, hoping to draw in workers who might otherwise settle in major metropolitan areas.
 Since the financial crisis, the country’s most prosperous cities have become more economically dominant.
 According to a Brookings Institution report on economic inequality, the rise of information technology has rewarded areas that are already densely developed.

 Dubbed Tulsa Remote, the program is sponsored by the George Kaiser Family Foundation, whose website for the initiative has received more than 6,000 applications since it went live earlier this month, according to Ken Levit, the executive director of GKFF.